yang85/Niburu/README.md

-This is a micic project made for UTD CS3354
+This is a micic project
 =======================================================

 A Practice for agile methodology